04 Jun 2024

 Potentially Exempt Transfer

-If the donor dies within seven years from the date of the PET, it becomes retrospectively chargeable.
+If the person gifting the money (known as the donor) dies within seven years from the date of the PET, it becomes retrospectively chargeable.
 In this case, tax will be chargeable on the value of the PET at the date it was actually made, based on the donor’s seven year cumulation (at that date) but using the death rates in force at the date of death, subject to a taper relief.

 Taper relief reduces the tax on lifetime gifts if the donor survives at least 3 years.